 Chilojo Cliffs, Gonarezhou National Park.
 Photo credit: RedWind/Lola

 This National Park is famed for its dramatic red sandstone cliffs, jutting into the sky as if they were sealing the edge of the known world.
-The elephants here have a reputation for being larger and less tolerant of humans than elsewhere in the country, due to a historical conflict between hunters, local communities and authorities.
-More recently, innovative projects have gone a long way in improving relationships with the local people and easing human-wildlife conflict.
 There are two luxury lodges in this area, both of which are highly attuned to sustainable community development and conservation.
 In addition, there are self-catering lodges and ‘undeveloped’ campsites for anyone wanting to truly go back to basics.

-Game-viewing is less prolific and temperatures can be high, but this only adds to the feeling of being in a lost world, isolated from modern distractions.
-The rewards are many: you’ll have the chance to see rhino, wild dog, long-tusked elephant and rare king cheetah, without another human being for miles.
+Temperatures can soar in this region, but the rewards are many: you’ll have the chance to see rhino, wild dog, long-tusked elephant and rare king cheetah without another human being for miles.